official-sdebnath/researchAssistant/README.md

 **Researcher Assistant** automates literature search and review process for researchers.
 Given a user query (for example `"federated learning"`), the system:

-1. Searches arXiv using a custom `arxiv_search` tool.
-2. Normalizes titles, abstracts, authors and pdf links.
-3. Assembles a combined prompt and sends it to a **remote summarizer** running as a separate service (A2A).
-4. Receives a strict JSON summary and list of top papers.
-5. Optionally upserts the results into Pinecone for vector retrieval.
-It is for experiemental and monitoring purposes.
-6. Tracks metrics, logs, and provides small admin endpoints for inspection.
+The system follows a two-stage agent sequential workflow controlled by a root coordinator agent.

+**Step 1: User Query → Root Agent**
+- The process starts when the user submits keywords or a natural-language query through the /search API.
+- The root agent (ResearchCoordinator) receives this message and begins the sequence.

+**Stage 2: Search Agent**
+- The root agent invokes the search agent as the first agent in the chain.
+- This agent’s only job is to call the arxiv_search tool with the user query.
+- The tool retrieves relevant arXiv papers (title, abstract, authors, PDF link).
+- The search agent returns only the structured tool response, which becomes the input for the next agent.

+**Stage 3: Final Summarizer Agent**
+- Once the search stage completes, the root agent triggers the final summarizer agent.
+- This agent compiles the retrieved titles + abstracts into a single combined text payload.
+- It then calls a remote summarizer using the ADK A2A protocol.
+- The remote summarizer (A2A remote agent) is a separate FastAPI service running a specialized summarizer agent.
+It receives the request from the main system.
+- The remote agent processes this payload and returns a strict JSON output containing - Summary,  Relevant titles & links.
+- The final summarizer agent processes the JSON returned by the remote agent and formats a user-facing answer containing: Summary, relevant paper titles, and direct URLs.

+For demonstration, the system uses ADK Web UI exactly like the course notebooks, so the agent events, function calls, and final outputs can be visually inspected.

-This repo demonstrates the important agent concepts required by the Kaggle's Google Agents Intensive - Capstone Project: multi‑agent orchestration, tools, A2A, sessions & memory, observability, evaluation harness, and deployment.
+The repo demonstrates the important agent concepts required by the Kaggle's Google Agents Intensive - Capstone Project: multi‑agent orchestration, tools, A2A, sessions & memory, observability, evaluation harness, and deployment.

 ---

 ## Architecture

 ![Project Flow Diagram](image.png)